25 Journal Prompts for Your Beltane Activities

 Beltane honors the sacred union of the God and Goddess, symbolizing passion, creativity, and abundance in all forms.
-Through rituals of fire, dance, and feasting, Beltane invites us to connect with nature's vitality, celebrate the joy of life, and embrace the creative energy that propels new beginnings.
+Through Beltane fires, dance, and feasting, Beltane invites us to connect with nature’s vitality, celebrate the joy of life, and embrace the creative energy that propels new beginnings.
+Beltane bonfires are a significant Beltane tradition, symbolizing purification and protection.
+These bonfires, along with dancing around the maypole and the decorative use of flowers, are integral to Beltane activities, marking the onset of summer and honoring fertility, growth, and nature's abundance.
 (More on the Wheel of the Year here.)

 In your Beltane journaling, celebrate spring and your gratitude for the abundance and productivity of the season.
 Let’s get started with some prompts!